A student working at a desk with classmates

 Why choose this course?

-This course offers a detailed and dynamic perspective of social work; covering theoretical perspectives; underpinning values and ethics; legislation and social policy; the impact of poverty and practice in Wales.
+Our BA (Hons) Social Work course offers a detailed and dynamic perspective of social work, covering theoretical perspectives, underpinning values and ethics, legislation and social policy and the impact of poverty and practice in Wales.

-Our partnership arrangement alongside Denbighshire, Flintshire and Wrexham Local Authorities enables students to be hosted by and build relationships with their potential future employers and to undertake practice learning within teams undertaking social work.
+• Benefit from our partnership arrangement alongside Denbighshire, Flintshire and Wrexham Local Authorities, enabling you to be hosted by and build relationships with potential future employers

 A student on a computer